 skip to content

 Support www.hipchristmas.com!
-Amazon Shop at Amazon, Apple Music, and more...
+Shop at Amazon, Apple Music, and more...

 Partridge FamilyIt's a qualified recommendation that begins with the phrase, "This isn't nearly as bad as you might think."
 But it's not - really!
 I would argue that The Partridge Family made some really great records - singles, at least, if not albums.
 Songs like "I Think I Love You," "I'll Meet You Halfway," and "I Woke Up In Love This Morning" sounded great on a transistor radio, and David Cassidy (aka Keith Partridge) was a powerful singer - and pretty easy in the eyes.
-If this fictional family also produced a lot of forgettable fluff, well, I was smack in the middle of the target demographic for their popular TV show (I was a pre-teen during its three-year run).
+If this fictional family also produced a lot of forgettable fluff, well, I was smack dab in the middle of the target demographic for their popular TV show (I was a pre-teen during its four-year run).
 So, gimme a break!

 All the same, A Partridge Family Christmas Card (Bell, 1971) consists of solid, well-sung pop music throughout, if little else.
 Compared to many Christmas records - which tend to be worse than an artist's normal output - this one acquits itself nicely, applying the group's trademark harmonies and tasteful bubblegum sheen to ten standards and one original, Tony Romeo's "My Christmas Card To You."